 9. Organize and beautify your closet A chic and organized closet makes getting dressed quicker and because it’s beautiful, you’ll want to maintain your organized standards.

 Don’t have a walk-in?
 Make the best of whatever closet you have by making yours the chicest it can be:

 - Wallpaper the wall or inside doors of your closet with a beautiful print, or paint an accent wall.
 Every time you open your closet you’ll be greeted by something beautiful.

 - Maximize overhead space with great looking baskets, bins, and boxes for storage.

 - Add a narrow bookshelf or create shelving in the center of your closet to display shoes and handbags.

 - Decorate your dressing area walls with art and consider hanging a few key pieces as on the wall or closet door as decor.
 I also love to add a short rod or hooks to hang outfits when I’m getting dressed.

 If you’re not rolling in it, please remember these are suggestions you can apply in stages and just the ones you really like.

 10. Iron it Out!
-Have your nicer tops dry-cleaned, if you can afford to.
+Have your nicer tops dry-cleaned, when you can afford it.
 Get a clothes steamer.
 While watching TV or on your down-time, iron essentials like tees.
-When even your basic wear are pressed and wrinkle-free, then you know you’re achieving the polished look.
+When even your basic wear are pressed and wrinkle-free, you’re definitely achieving the polished look.